psunlpgroup/PyrEvalv2/README.md

     gunicorn --workers 4 --timeout 1200 --log-level=DEBUG --bind 0.0.0.0:5000 pyreval_wsgi:app

 2.PyrEval_mongo_launcher:
 This script runs PyrEval with MongoDB in launcher mode.
-Also, it only runs for one student at a time and the student metadata should be modified in the code.
+Also, it only runs for one student at a time and the student metadata should be modified in the PyrEval_mongo_launcher at line 283 where the student metadata for a student in the DB is provided.

 3.PyrEval_mongo_serialtesting:
 This script currently takes "n" number of student essays randomly from the database and processes those essays.